viamrobotics/docs/docs/tutorials/projects/tipsy.md

 ## Design your robot

-{{<imgproc src="/tutorials/tipsy/assembly-frame.jpg" resize="400x" declaredimensions=true alt="four T-slotted framing rails connected to the SCUTTLE base with brackets for height, and two T-slotted framing rails connected to underneath the box with brackets for holding the drinks." class="alignleft">}}
+{{<imgproc src="/tutorials/tipsy/assembly-frame.jpg" resize="400x" declaredimensions=true alt="four T-slotted framing rails connected to the Scuttle base with brackets for height, and two T-slotted framing rails connected to underneath the box with brackets for holding the drinks." class="alignleft">}}

 Now that you have all your components wired, configured, and tested, you can assemble your robot.